logandehning/Docker-Splunk/README.md

 | stats values(sourcetype)
 ```

+These search results will be open in their own tab throughout this CTF, as having a list of all sourcetypes makes it much easier to craft queries throughout the investigation.

 Pivot using the ```aws:cloudtrail``` sourcetype and query looking for fields pertaining to users in the ```aws:cloudtrail``` sourcetype.
 AWS CloudTrail provides logging and monitoring information related to audit and GRC.
 ```
 index=botsv3 sourcetype=aws:cloudtrail